 Why Some Fail

-Another reason that neighborhood watch programs fail is due to lack of participation.
+Another reason that neighborhood watch programs fail is a lack of participation.
 In order to have an effective neighborhood watch campaign the majority of the community needs to be involved and active.
-It’s not enough to start a campaign because someone was the victim of a burglary or worst, have a few meetings then not meet until the next criminal act occurs.
+It’s not enough to start a campaign because someone was the victim of a burglary or worst, have a few meetings and then not meet until the next criminal act occurs.
 In order to be effective, the committee must meet at least once a quarter.
 Have a designated person to send out regular email alerts of criminal activities that the local police are warning people about.
-Also a twitter account for the community could be set up so that everyone following can get the update at once either online or on their blackberry or cell phone.
+Also, a Twitter account for the community could be set up so that everyone following can get the update at once either online or on their blackberry or cell phone.

 Neighborhood watch programs can succeed when there is ample participation, proper training, and regular action by those that stand to gain the most.
 Getting to know your neighbors and caring for them is critical to making the neighborhood watch an important part of people’s lives, so that they become committed to service, not because of obligation, but out of genuine care and love for their fellow man.